ReShonda Tate

-ReShonda Tate Billingsley is an American author and journalist.
+Reshonda Tate (born in 1969) is an American author and journalist.
+Tate is also known as "ReShonda Tate Billingsley."

+Education

+She is a graduate of the University of Texas at Austin.

 Career

-Billingsley has authored over 50 books and was involved in three anthologies.
-She writes both adult and teen fiction, as well as nonfiction and has been nominated for the NAACP Image Award for Outstanding Fiction three times throughout her career.
-Several of Billingsley's books have been optioned for movies; two of which were made into films: Let the Church Say Amen and The Secret She Kept.
+Tate has authored 53 books, and has contributed to several anthologies.
+Currently, she writes historical fiction.
+She has previously written nonfiction works, as well as adult and teen fiction under the name ReShonda Tate Billingsley.
+Three of her novels have been nominated for the NAACP Image Award for Outstanding Fiction.
+Several of her books have been made into movies; Let the Church Say Amen and The Secret She Kept.
 The film adaptation of her sophomore novel Let the Church Say Amen, directed by Regina King and produced by TD Jakes and Queen Latifah, originally aired on BET.
-Her novel The Secret She Kept was made into a film that aired on TVOne.

-In 2014, Billingsley co-founded boutique publishing company Brown Girls Books with best-selling author Victoria Christopher Murray.
+In 2014, Tate co-founded a publishing company, Brown Girls Books, with author Victoria Christopher Murray.
 She has also appeared in the stage play Marriage Material by Je'Caryous Johnson.

-Billingsley previously worked for NBC affiliate KFOR in Oklahoma City and Fox affiliate KRIV in Houston, Texas as a television reporter/anchor.
+Tate previously worked for NBC affiliate KFOR in Oklahoma City.